 Wherever you eat in Tofino, your tastebuds will thank you and I’m sure you will find some new favorites that will delight every member of your family, even the pickiest ones.

 Restaurants in Tofino

-When we first started travelling to Tofino over a decade ago, we were pleasantly surprised at how good the food was and how many different options of restaurants there are.
+When we first started traveling to Tofino over a decade ago, we were pleasantly surprised at how good the food was and how many different options of restaurants there are.
 There is anything from upscale dining rooms to casual breweries and pubs and everything in between.
 One ingredient that you will always get fresh is fish so be prepared to eat lots of it!

-One of our personal favourite restaurants is The Great Room at Long Beach Lodge.
+One of our personal favorite restaurants is The Great Room at Long Beach Lodge.
 We specifically love it for brunch and the views from their tables no matter where you sit in the restaurant are spectacular.
 We also love The Great Room because it is a two-minute walk down the beach from Pacific Sands Resort and we can enter directly from the oceanside.
 It is a true Tofino eating experience.